Flerp/RetroCake/README.md

 The Script comes in two flavors

 The first is the desktop edition
-This one is used to isntall alongside a normal windows installation.
+This one is used to install alongside a normal windows installation.
 It can be launched at will and great if you're using your regular PC and would like EmulationStation and RetroArch.

 The second is meant for a dedicated Windows PC connected to a TV or other.